allusive-dev/compfy/README.md

   )
 - Includes corners-rule.
 Allowing you to set the corner-radius on a per window basis.
 - Animation open and unmap exclusion lists!
 Don't want something animating?
 Now you can fix that.
 - Blur rules.
-Background blurring is now done on a whitelist basis to reduce hardware consumption.
+Background blurring can now be done on a whitelist basis to reduce hardware consumption.
 - Fixes rounded corner issues on AwesomeWM, bspwm and i3.
 - A New option, `wm-support` has been added.
 Applies patches for ("awesome", "dwm", "herb"). "herb" being HerbstluftWM.
 - Adds `inactive-exclude` and `active-exclude`.
 See Wiki or Donument for more information.